noitran/opendox/README.md

 ```
 /api/documentation - Redoc UI interface

-/api/console - Swagger UI with ability to test API
+/api/console - Swagger UI with ability to send example requests

 /docs - Raw JSON documentation output, that can be used for external services
 ```